ybotman/ybotman.com/src/content/blog/tails-are-for-dogs-eyebrows-are-for-humans.md

 Think about it: a small muscle tweak, an extra eyebrow lift, and suddenly we’re melting into a puddle of affection for our dogs.
 It’s both fascinating and endearing to realize we’re part of that evolutionary story, shaping (and being shaped by) these incredible companion animals.
 They gained a new language layer to better talk to us—and we responded by loving them even more.

-**So** the next time you see that tail wag or those eyebrows rise, maybe both at once, see it for what it truly is: a perfect example of biology, bonding, and thousands of years of shared history between two species that decided we’re better off together than apart.
+**So** the next time you see that tail wag or those eyebrows rise, maybe both at once, see it for what it truly is: a perfect symbiosis of biology, bonding, and thousands of years of shared history between two species that decided we’re better off together than apart.